-The discussion will be guided by focus questions:
+The discussion was guided by focus questions:

-What are the channels through which government intervention impacts food prices?
+1. What are the channels through which government intervention impacts food prices?

-What are the key policy changes necessary for the government to play a more supportive role in ensuring stable prices and supplies?
+2. What are the key policy changes necessary for the government to play a more supportive role in ensuring stable prices and supplies?

-How can the supply chains and the services provided by the transporters, middlemen, wholesalers, and retailers be improved?
+3. How can the supply chains and the services provided by the transporters, middlemen, wholesalers, and retailers be improved?

-How are supply and demand driven inflationary pressures in food markets managed in other countries?
+4. How are supply and demand driven inflationary pressures in food markets managed in other countries?

 The panelists included: